 Montana citizens recycle 13% less than the average American citizen.
 Why is that?
 Glass is one of the answers.
 Montana has not yet established a recycling infrastructure for glass.
 There are no glass bottle manufacturers in the state to melt and reuse our glass, and, unlike other states such as Minnesota, there are no established methods for using broken glass in roadways and construction.
 Montanans are behind on the recycling curve, and our goal is to change that.

 Our goal for the future is to establish those methods of using broken glass, or aggregate, in state construction and manufacturing projects.
 This goal will take time to accomplish, so our method, in the meantime, is to collect and store your glass locally, and then ship it down to Momentum Recycling in Salt Lake City.
 Momentum is the closest processing facility with the means to efficiently create and use aggregate.
-They do a fantastic job of separating and sorting the glass so that it can be turned into products like fiberglass.
+They do a fantastic job of separating and sorting the glass so that it can be turned into products like home insulation and sandblasting material.

 Your organic material will be collected and brought to Garden City Compost.
 Garden City has perfected their composting methods, and they sell ready-to-use compost for your garden.

 What We Pickup

 – Clean (!)
 Food Jars